You are now in the main content area

 Step 1: Edit the transcript for accuracy

 Under Cloud Recordings, (external link) find your recording.
-Click on the Play thumbnail to open up the Zoom media player.
-Navigate to the Audio Transcript panel on the right and click the pencil icon next to the phrase you want to edit.
-You can adjust the speed of the video if it makes it easier to make corrections!
+Select the Play thumbnail to open up the Zoom media player.
+Navigate to the Audio Transcript panel on the right and select the Edit button (pencil icon next to the phrase you want to edit).
+You can adjust the speed of the video if it makes it easier to make corrections.

 Step 2: Download recording and corrected audio transcript

-If re-uploading your recording to Google Drive, Ryecast or any video hosting platform, you will need the movie and transcript file.
-Click on "Download" in the top right corner, or download the files individually from the previous screen.
-The Zoom recording and transcript will download as a .MP4 and .VTT file.
+If re-uploading your recording to Google Drive, Stream, or any video hosting platform, you will need the video and transcript file.
+Select Download in the top right corner, or download the files individually from the previous screen.
+The Zoom recording and transcript will download as a .mp4 and .vtt file.

-If you receive any captioning error messages, convert the VTT file into SRT format (third party tool). (external link)
+If you receive any captioning error messages when uploading the VTT file, please convert the VTT file into SRT format (third party tool). (external link)

 There are companies that specialize exclusively in the creation of captions.
 With the support of specialized captioners, they are able to produce captions that are accurate and follow proper captioning conventions and guidelines.